-Ratification of lease agreement at Robert W. Plaster Center for Free Enterprise and Business Development with ESM Technologies, LLC (Agreement No. 327-13).
+Ratification of lease agreement at Robert W. Plaster Free Enterprise Center with ESM Technologies, LLC (Agreement No. 327-13).

-Approval authority for signing lease agreements at Robert W. Plaster Center for Free Enterprise and Business Development (Administration No. 30-13).
+Approval authority for signing lease agreements at Robert W. Plaster Free Enterprise Center (Administration No. 30-13).

 Approval to increase the project budget for the phase II renovation at Robert W. Plaster Center for Free Enterprise and Development (Bids & Quotations No. 1435-13).
 This $154,906.50 increase brings the total project budget to a new total of $8,638,069.50.

 Approval of employment of Benjamin Barkema, Assistant Football Coach (Human Resources No. 1418-13).

 Approval of Employment of Kellie Harper, Head Women’s Basketball Coach (Human Resources No. 1419-13).

 Approval of Employment Contracts for Jon Harper as Assistant Coach for Women’s Basketball; Jennifer Sullivan as Assistant Coach for Women’s Basketball; Jackie Stiles as Assistant Coach for Women’s Basketball; and Scott Moore as Operations Assistant, Women’s Basketball (Human Resources No. 1420-13).